-I tried about 5 Madeleines recipe variations before I finally got them right, the trick is to be patient, these little beauties love to relax before being baked!
+I tried about 5 Gluten Free Madeleines recipe variations before I finally got them right, the trick is to be patient, these little beauties love to relax before being baked!
 I love the fact that they have a laid back French attitude!
-I eventually settled for a recipes by Michel Roux Jr. and adapted it to be a Gluten Free version.
-I recently made a batch of these for a couple of friends I was having over, one of the friends happened to be Mel, from Le Coin de Mel…in hindsight I could have baked a less stressful bake given the fact that Mel is French and was well rehearsed in the art of making Madeleines.
-On the plus side she offered to photograph them for me, so you’ll be forgiven for thinking that I’ve finally got my s*** together and produced excellent quality images but nope this was Mel’s handy work!
+I eventually settled for a recipe by Michel Roux Jr. and adapted it with a few tweaks to be a Gluten Free version.

 One super tip Mel gave me was to rest your Madeleines batter for an hour and a half – yes really, that long, so I’m going to attempt mine again with a longer resting period, these were only rested 30mins.

 UPDATE: Oh-my-goodness, you MUST rest them for as long as Mel recommends, they are so much better. the rise is better, the crumb and aeration is better.
 I would take more up-to-date photo’s but I love Mel’s photos so much I don’t want to replace them.
 Maybe nest time I bake them I’ll just add one of my new photos so you can see the difference.
 Watch this space!

 How many Madeleines does this recipe make?

 This recipe is for 12-14 Madeleines but be warned, when your back is turned they have a habit of mysteriously disappearing from the cooling rack so I’ve learnt to make double, sometimes triple the amount just so that I get a look in too!
 Sadly these do not keep well but given the previous sentence I can’t imagine you’d have any left for another day!